pfnegrini/install-opencv/README.md

 The best way to install OpenCV is from source since there are multiple ways to compile it (using GPU optimizations for instance).
-In order to automate this process I've put together scripts that install the necessary prerequisites and build OpenCV with Java and Python bindings.
+In order to automate this process I've put together scripts that install the necessary prerequisites and build OpenCV with C++, Java and Python bindings.
 I also included example source, so you can test the installation.

 I no longer build ffmpeg from source.
 Instead I rely on libav, so the install